 Myofascial structural integration therapy on gross motor function and gait of young children with spastic cerebral palsy

-Rolfer® Karen Price collaborated with Heidi Feldman, Alexis Hansen and others on three studies of Structural Integration for children with spastic cerebral palsy (CP) at the Department of Pediatrics, Stanford School of Medicine in 2009-2015.
+Rolfer® Karen Price collaborated with Heidi Feldman, Alexis Hansen, and others on three studies of Structural Integration for children with spastic cerebral palsy (CP) at the Department of Pediatrics, Stanford School of Medicine from 2009-2015.
 Price provided all SI treatments in each study.

 The following summary was prepared by Eric Jacobson in consultation with Karen Price and Alexis Hansen.

-Outcomes: 6 /8 children had improvement in GMFM during SI and one deterioriated.
+Outcomes: 6/8 children had improvement in GMFM during SI and one deteriorated.
 There was no consistent improvement in ankle ROM or International Classification of Functioning.
-At the exit interview parents reported improvements in health and well being: appetite (n=5), bowel function (n=1), speech (n=2), drooling (n=3), and mood and maturity (n=4).
-The average parent rated statisfaction was 9.6 out of 10.
+At the exit interview parents reported improvements in health and well-being: appetite (n=5), bowel function (n=1), speech (n=2), drooling (n=3), and mood and maturity (n=4).
+The average parent-rated satisfaction was 9.6 out of 10.